nuremics/nuremics/README.md

   }
 ```

-The process input paths that need to be provided by the end-user are specified by defining the expected file or folder names within the **application** input interface.
+The process input paths that need to be provided by the end-user are specified by defining the expected file or folder names within the **App** input interface.

 ```mermaid
 erDiagram